godfat/jellyfish/README.md

 ## REQUIREMENTS:

-* Tested with MRI (official CRuby) 1.9.3, 2.0.0, Rubinius and JRuby.
+* Tested with MRI (official CRuby), Rubinius and JRuby.

 ## INSTALLATION: